- How PayPal Shipping Scams Work

 Report the Scam to the Authorities

-Once you’ve filed a PayPal complaint, you should also contact the Federal Trade Commission (FTC).
-The FTC investigates, logs, and follows up on these kinds of shipping scams.
-They may use the information you provide them to track down the scammer and prosecute them.
-While PayPal, in many situations, may give you back any money you’ve lost, contacting the FTC can help prevent others from getting scammed in the same way.
+Once you've filed a PayPal complaint, you should also contact the Federal Trade Commission (FTC).
+The FTC investigates, logs, and follows up on these shipping scams.
+They may use the information you provide to track down the scammer and prosecute them.
+While PayPal, in many situations, may give you back any money you've lost, contacting the FTC can help prevent others from getting scammed in the same way.

 For similar reasons, you should also reach out to your local police.
 Thefts, including digital ones, fall under their jurisdiction.
 In addition to investigating the situation, they can collect information about your case and use it to identify the activities of thieves who follow similar patterns.
 In this way, you can help protect others from getting scammed.